 “Now point up, and look at the sky,” he said, keeping both eyes on me but pointing towards the aliens.
 I pointed, too, and kept my eyes locked on Danny’s.

 “Ask yourself, is it wind that moves the clouds?”
-At first, I mistakenly heard ‘Wendy,’ my mom’s name, and shuddered again.
-I followed his finger, and felt the cool ocean breeze, and watched the few clouds in our sunny skies for a few moments.
+At first, I mistakenly heard ‘Wendy’, and I shuddered again.
+I followed his finger and watched the few clouds in our sunny skies for a few moments.

 I looked back down at Danny, and he began speaking again, but more softly this time.
 I kneeled and listened to more stories.
 He kept both eyes open, but returned to mumbling and shaking.
 A while later, I stood up to go again, but Danny didn’t stop telling stories.
 I tried to interrupt politely.